Regular and punctual attendance at school is both a legal requirement and essential for pupils to maximise their educational opportunities.

 In law an offence occurs if a parent/carer fails to secure a child’s attendance at the school at which they are a registered pupil and that absence is not authorised by the school.
 Parents are supported at school and Local Authority (LA) level to overcome barriers to regular attendance.
 The Education Welfare Service will continue to investigate cases of non attendance at school and use legal sanctions against parents/carers if appropriate.

-Section 23 of the Anti-Social Behaviour Act 2003 empowers designated Local Authority (LA) officers, Headteachers (& Deputy and Assistant Headteachers authorised by them) and the Police to issue Penalty Notices in cases of unauthorised absence from school.
+Section 23 of the Anti-Social Behaviour Act 2003 empowers designated Local Authority (LA) officers, Headteachers (and Deputy and Assistant Headteachers authorised by them) and the Police to issue Penalty Notices in cases of unauthorised absence from school.
 The Education (Penalty Notices) (England) Regulations 2004 came into force on 27 February 2004.
-Penalty Notices (Sections 444A & 444B) supplement the existing sanctions to enforce attendance at school currently available under Section 444 of the Education Act 1996 and Section 36 of the Children Act 1989.
+Penalty Notices (Sections 444A and 444B) supplement the existing sanctions to enforce attendance at school currently available under Section 444 of the Education Act 1996 and Section 36 of the Children Act 1989.

 The issuing of Penalty Notices must conform to requirements of the Human Right Act 1998 and all other Equal Opportunities legislation.